Thursday, 31 March 2016

 Self-Interrogation

-(Tying yourself to a chair and shining a bright light in your face optional.
+(Tying yourself to a chair and shining a bright light in your face is optional.
 But it worked for me.)

 • Do my convictions make me a builder, or a predator?